-(1) Fourth quarter 2000 net earnings includes unusual items comprised primarily of a net gain of approximately \$541,000 resulting from the sale of a terminal during that guarter
+(1) Fourth quarter 2000 net earnings includes unusual items comprised primarily of a net gain of approximately \$541,000 resulting from the sale

 (2) Earnings per common share is computed independently for each of the quarters presented.
 Therefore, due to rounding, the sum of the quarterly earnings per common share do not necessarily equal the total for the year.